 A recent controversial decision (now overturned) not to book any drag acts for Glasgow’s new Free Pride celebration has left many feathers ruffled.
 Not least those of the organisers who have admitted that they ‘made a mistake’ but decry the backlash which has included negativity towards the event itself.
 The ‘mistake’ appears to have involved more ideology than bureaucracy and has generated new debate on an old topic:

-- is the cross-dressing of cis men offensive to women in general and to trans women in particular?
+- is male cross-dressing offensive to women in general and to trans women in particular?

 When I first thought of writing this blog post, I thought of contextualising drag queens with the venerable heritage of (holy) fools and the Commedia dell’Arte – now that everyone has a different opinion of exactly what sort of bodies stood in confrontation with the police, and how they were dressed, at the prime location in the mythical origin story of queer resistance known as the Stonewall Bar.
 Then I realised that some deeper issues were at stake.

 Firstly, and at the root of the controversy, is the ideological confusion of epistemology and ontology.
 I would say ‘perception and reality’ but the latter term is philosophically empty (as it means such different things to different thinkers) and the former is confused, basically because the common use of fashionable varieties of mentalism (such as social constructivism) applies theories of Universal Mind to justify the acceptance of ‘consensus reality’.
 If you want to know more, read Alchemy at the Chalkface: Pirsig, Pedagogy and the Metaphysics of Quality.
 It’s a work of intellectual heresy and the amount of unlearning required to read it benevolently is too large for a blog post.